icepic/wedge/.github/CONTRIBUTING.md

 - **Prefer squashed commits over a messy merge.** If there are many little commits, please [squash the commits](https://stackoverflow.com/a/11732910/1048862) so we don't clutter the commit history.

 - **Don't accept new dependencies lightly.** Dependencies can make the world crash and burn, but they are sometimes necessary.
 Choose carefully.
 Extremely small dependencies (a few lines of code) can be inlined.
 The rest may not be needed.
-For those that are, Caddy vendors all dependencies with the help of [gvt](https://github.com/FiloSottile/gvt).
+For those that are, Wedge vendors all dependencies with the help of [gvt](https://github.com/FiloSottile/gvt).
 All external dependencies must be vendored, and _Caddy must not export any types defined by those dependencies_.
 Check this diligently!

-- **Be extra careful in some areas of the code.** There are some critical areas in the Caddy code base that we review extra meticulously: the `caddy` and `caddytls` packages especially.
+- **Be extra careful in some areas of the code.** There are some critical areas in the Wedge code base that we review extra meticulously: the `caddy` and `caddytls` packages especially.

 - **Make sure tests test the actual thing.** Double-check that the tests fail without the change, and pass with it.
 It's important that they assert what they're purported to assert.